kdmukai/bitcoin_resources/README.md

 #### How does bitcoin work?
 * [3Blue1Brown: But how does bitcoin actually work?](https://www.youtube.com/watch?v=bBC-nXj3Ng4&list=PLoF4_lt35vblXZz0YUK59X0RnV1V3OvkT&index=1): This is my favorite explainer so far.
-He does a great job of starting with a simple example of a group of friends who want to be able to pay each other and analyze what solutions might work.
-But as he broadens out his example the problems get thornier and thornier.
+He does a great job of starting with a simple example of a group of friends who want to be able to pay each other in cash and analyze what solutions might work.
+But as he broadens out his example beyond just a tight circle of trusted friends, the problems get thornier and thornier.
 Each step of the way he's layering in solutions that are built into bitcoin to address those exact problems.
-In this way you don't just get the "how" it works, you really appreciate "why" each element is there.
+In this way you don't just get the "how" it works, you really appreciate "why" each element is a crucial part of bitcoin.

     My only minor gripe is that he does get a little deeper into the math than I would have.
 But it isn't overwhelming.
 Stick with it.
 Rewatch it a few times.
 It's 1000% worth it.